julien-amar/hacking-journey/0x02 - Learning C/README.md

 ## Return value

-Return value is accessible through `$?` variable just after executing your program.
+The process return value is provided by the shell, through the `$?` variable, just after finishing your program execution.